 Mechanical interface, position accuracy or velocity tolerances shall be specified and verified that they conform to the functional needs.

+Mechanical interfaces include assembly and test rigging and other installation and integration conditions.

 The envelope of movement for each moving part shall be defined.

 The movement of each part shall ensure that there is no mechanical interference with any other part of the mechanism, the spacecraft, the payload or the launcher.